eriksank/rpc-websocket/README.md

 <a name="whatiswrongwithjson-rpc"></a>

 ### 11.2\.
 What is wrong with JSON-RPC
 [JSON-RPC](http://json-rpc.org/) has made the same mistake as SOAP and XML-RPC.
 JSON-RPC inspects the messages being sent and forces the developer to conform to a particular arrangement or even to a formal schema.
-JSON-RPC adds an bureaucratic procedure at a point in time when most developers would rather remain in prototyping mode.
+JSON-RPC adds a bureaucratic procedure at a point in time when most developers would rather remain in prototyping mode.
 It causes the following reaction: _Get out of my way, because I am too busy for this right now.
 I've got other things on my mind._

 There would be nothing wrong with adding structural validation logic before sending a message, but that is rather something for later on in the project.
 Furthermore, there are many ways to do that.
 One size will not fit all.
 In practice, as you can see from most REST APIs floating around on the web, most applications will simply not implement any formal validation schema system at all.